-Chimney breasts and fireplaces Repair category 1 Notes Flues should ideally be swept and tested on an annual basis.
-If disused fireplaces are to be reopened further advice should be sought to ensure that the chimney flue is intact and suitable for use.
+Chimney breasts and fireplaces

+Repair category 1

+Notes Flues should ideally be swept and tested on an annual basis.
+All gas fires should be tested for safety prior to use by a Gas Safe registered contractor.

 Internal decorations

 Repair category 1

-Notes Adequately presented throughout.
+Notes Internal decorative finishes are generally tired and dated.